-Foreign nationals who are planning to enter the United States must first obtain a visa, either a nonimmigrant visa for temporary stay or an immigrant visa for individuals wishing to live permanently in the United States.
-Individuals who want to visit the United States temporarily for business or tourism purposes need to apply for a US visitor visa i.e. B1 visa for business and B2 visa for tourism, or a combination of B1/B2 visa for both purposes.
+Foreign nationals who are planning to enter the United States must first obtain a US visa, either a nonimmigrant visa for temporary stay or an immigrant visa for individuals wishing to live permanently in the United States.
+Individuals who want to visit the United States temporarily for business or tourism purposes need to apply for a US visitor visa i.e. B1 visa for business and B2 visa for tourism, or a combination of B1/B2 visa for both purposes and pay the US visa application fee accordingly.
 This article covers the aspects of the US B2 visa.

 What is a B2 Visa?

 Since there are about 185 different US visa types, it is vital to know that each comes with its own rules and policy, like an H1B visa is issued for employment in the US.
 A B2 visa, also referred to as a tourist visa for the USA, is a nonimmigrant visa that allows foreign citizens to enter the US for tourism, pleasure, medical treatment, or to visit family and friends.
 The B2 visa is commonly known as the US tourist visa.

 A US tourist visa holder may engage in the following activities while his/her stay in the United States: